I'm taking hormone therapy for menopause symptoms, and my monthly menstrual periods have returned. Is this normal?

 - Endometrial cancer

-In addition to a detailed medical history and physical exam, your doctor may order lab tests or perform a diagnostic procedure to identify the cause of abnormal bleeding after menopause.
+Along with discussing your medical history and performing a physical exam, your doctor may order lab tests or a diagnostic procedure to identify the cause of abnormal bleeding after menopause.

 Shannon K. Laughlin-Tommaso, M.D.